Independent broker · California & TexasCA #6015321 · TX #3305690 · (949) 522-3284

 How to request PNC correctly (copy/paste checklist)

-• Who needs PNC wording: GC/owner/property manager legal name(s)
+• Who needs PNC wording: GC, owner, or property manager legal names.

 How we help you meet requirements fast

-• Trade-aware support for roofing, GCs, and plumbing workflows
+• Trade-aware support for roofing, GC, and plumbing workflows.

-• Clear guardrails: no guarantees, no fake office claims, and no legal advice
+• Clear guardrails: no guarantees and no legal advice.

 It is contract language that usually means your liability policy should respond first for certain covered claims tied to your work, and the hiring party's policy is not expected to share, subject to policy terms and endorsements.